neo4j/drivers-migration-assistant/README.md

 ## Tree-sitter parser
 By default, the assistent works on an AST of your source, relying on [tree-sitter](https://tree-sitter.github.io/) to generate it.
 This makes the deprecation/removal hits fairly accurate (although not perfect: there's no type checking in most cases).
-However, invocations that materialize in their entirety only at runtime can't be surfaced.
+However, invocations that materialize only at runtime can't be surfaced.

-Here are a few examples containing deprecated usage that would not be raised by the tree-sitter parser:
+Here are a few examples containing deprecated usage that would **not** be raised by the tree-sitter parser:

 ```python
 method_name = 'read_transaction'